LouisCarpentier42/HeuristicAlgorithmsUsingTreeDecompositions/README.md

 ## Data availablity

-The instance used for experimentation is available in the [instances](instances/) directory.
+The instances used for experimentation are available in the [instances](instances/) directory.
 The results of all experiments are available in the [results](results/) directory.